Nova Scotia Community College: School of Fisheries

 The School of Fisheries offers a wide range of training programs to meet the needs of the fish harvesting industry and for small vessel operators.
 Courses are offered at the facility in Shelburne, at locations throughout Nova Scotia and around the world.

 Aviation Institute

 The Aviation Institute is located on Pleasant Street at the Dartmouth Gate building (former Moirs Plant).

 Centre of Geographic Sciences

 The Centre of Geographic Sciences (also known as COGS) in Lawrencetown is Canada's largest geomatics-focused learning environment.
 COGS is often featured on the television program The Curse of Oak Island.
 NSCC staff, faculty and graduates frequently work on screen and behind the scenes of the program.

 CCKC - 88.9 The Platypus

-The Ivany Campus in Dartmouth is home to an online radio station that brands themselves "The Platypus".
+The Ivany Campus in Dartmouth manages "The Platypus", an online-only radio station.
 The station is managed by students of the Radio, Television & Journalism program.